 The Group is principally engaged in the business of design, manufacturing and sale of apparel products.
-As at 31 December 2019, the inventory balance of the Group amounted to RMB285,576,000.
-The extent of write-down and reversal of write-down of the Group's apparel products to net realisable value is subject to changing customer demands and fashion trends, and this involves significant judgement and increases the level of estimation uncertainty.
-Related changes in the estimation might have a significant impact on the consolidated financial statements.
+As at 31 December 2020, the inventory balance of the Group amounted to RMB183,308,000.
+The Group makes provision for inventories by comparing the cost to net realisable value which is subject to changing customer demands and fashion trends.
+This involves significant judgement and increases the level of estimation uncertainty, which might have a significant impact on the consolidated financial statements.